 Riondel’s Bluebell Mine was the mining focal point on the east shore and began with a fascinating tale of claim jumping and murder.
 Now decommissioned, it had the longest production run of any mine in British Columbia.
 The works include tunnels which extend for miles in all directions, including under the lake.

 Following the mining boom orchardists formed the next wave of immigration.
 The first orchards were planted in 1890, and from 1910 to 1930 many farms took root around the shores of Kootenay Lake.
 Their success was limited by transportation issues and the arrival of small cherry disease.
 With the farming boom in the Okanagan many farms faltered and then lost men to the Second World War.
-Women ran many farms during the war.
+Women ran many farms during the war and the Boswell Farmer’s Institute still exists.
 By 1945 some were out of business and in the 1960s, most of the farms in Crawford Bay became part of Kokanee Springs Golf Course.
 Local history books and pioneers journals are available at the Gray Creek Store.